alexpnt/django-calendar/README.md

 python manage.py runserver
 ```

-Head over to [http:localhost:8000/admin](http:localhost:8000/admin) and sign in with our admin credential (defined above).
+Head over to [http:localhost:8000/admin](http:localhost:8000/admin) and sign in with your admin credential (defined above).